Reichskriminalpolizeiamt: Merger

 In 1936, the RKPA was formed after the Prussian central criminal investigation department (Landeskriminalpolizeiamt) became the national criminal investigation department for Germany.
 The state police agencies in Germany were then statutorily divided into the Ordnungspolizei (uniformed police) and the Sicherheitspolizei (state security police; SiPo).
 The RKPA was merged, along with the secret state police, the Geheime Staatspolizei or Gestapo as two sub-branch departments of the SiPo.
 Reinhard Heydrich was placed in overall command of the SiPo and its central command office, the Hauptamt Sicherheitspolizei.
 He was already head of the Sicherheitsdienst (SD) and Gestapo.
 Arthur Nebe was appointed the Reichskriminaldirektor of the Reichskriminalpolizeiamt, and reported to Heydrich.

-In September 1939, the Reich Security Main Office (RSHA) was created as the command organization for the various state investigation and security agencies.
+In September 1939, the Reich Security Main Office (RSHA) was created as the command organisation for the various state investigation and security agencies.
 The Hauptamt Sicherheitspolizei was officially abolished and its departments were folded into the RSHA.
 The Reichskriminalpolizeiamt became Amt V (Department V), the Kriminalpolizei (Criminal Police) in the RSHA.
 On 15 August 1944, Friedrich Panzinger took over as chief of Amt V in the RSHA until the end of the war in Europe.